tier4/autoware_lanelet2_map_validator/README.md

 # autoware_lanelet2_map_validator

-**This package was formly one of the packages of `autoware_tools` have been moved here as a new repository (Jan, 2025)!!
+**This package was formerly one of the packages of `autoware_tools` have been moved here as a new repository (Jan, 2025)!!
 Commits before Feb, 2025 were made there.**

 `autoware_lanelet2_map_validator` is a tool to validate Lanelet2 maps to ensure that Autoware can work properly with it.